Dales Faith – Growing faith in community

 Most of us would agree that there are aspects of life that we can only explain in spiritual terms.
 Experiences that are as real as the breath we breathe.
 As much as the wind shapes life in the Dales, so too does the breath and spirit of the people who we share this beautiful part of Yorkshire with.
 So too does the God who is Spirit.

 “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
 So it is with everyone born of the Spirit.”John 3:8

-Please Sign Up for New Post Notifications – Wonderings, Prayers and Minute Messages
+Please Sign Up for New Post Notifications – Wonderings, Prayers, Minute Messages and Word Studies

 Please enter your email and we will let you know when a new post is published.
 Please also check your SPAM FOLDER as the confirmation email may end up there.